Rohan-Ghotekar/demo/README.md

 # demo
-it is demo of git and github
+This is a demo for git and github